-Description This course is a comprehensive introduction to Chinese Herbal Formulas for various clinical applications.
+Description This course is a comprehensive introduction to Chinese Herbal Formulas for various clinical resuscitation, and astringents.

+Formula 2 covers formulas used for warming, exterior releasing, tonifying, sedation, applications.
 Students will learn the herbal components of each formula and the role that each herb plays within the formula.
 In addition, students will learn modifications, clinical applications, and contraindications of the formulas.
 The entire course consists of four parts.
 Formula 3 covers formulas with carminative, blood regulating, anticonvulsant, and moisturizing characteristics.

 Description This course is a comprehensive introduction to Chinese Herbal Formulas for various clinical applications.
 Students will learn the herbal components of each formula and the role that each herb plays within the formula.
 In addition, students will learn modifications, clinical applications, and contraindications of the formulas.
 The entire course consists of four parts.
-Formula 4 covers formulas with diuretic, phlegm expelling, resolving/pertussis, anti-parasitic, and anti-abscess qualities.

-Description This course is a comprehensive introduction to Chinese Herbal Formulas for various clinical
+Description This course is a comprehensive introduction to Chinese Herbal Formulas for various clinical and anti-abscess qualities.